MrWazaby/blog/content/posts/starlite-debian12.md

 The Debian 12 installation is quite simple and works out of the box, I just used my [ventoy](https://www.ventoy.net/en/index.html) key (with a USB C to USB adapter) with the [Debian 12 iso](https://www.debian.org/download) on it.
 I followed the installation process as I would on any machine.

 > **Disclaimer:** On my computer, I do not set the root password, so the installer installs sudo and adds my user to the sudo group.
-So some commands in the flowing article will use sudo, don't be surprised.
+So some commands in the following article will use sudo, don't be surprised.

 ## OSK-SDL and Plymouth Install